 The Group leases a number of properties (i.e. office building and warehouses) in Singapore.
-It is customary for lease contract to provide payment to increase each year by inflation, to be reset periodically to market rental rates or fixed payments.
+Certain properties leases require lease payments to be revised periodically based on local indices published.
 The Group also leases certain items of machinery and equipment with only fixed payments over the lease terms.
-Certain lease of equipment contains a purchase option.
-The Group has included this option in determining the lease liability as it is reasonably certain that the option will be exercised.